Sailesh75/Sailesh75/README.md

 # Hi there, I'm Sailesh Kafle 👋

-- 📚 Currently learning aggregation pipleines in mongodb.
+- 📚 Currently learning aggregation pipleines in MongoDB.
 - 📫 How to reach me: saileshkafle47@gmail.com

 ---